 Who Wants to Be a Mathematician is a game in which high school students compete for cash and prizes by answering multiple choice mathematics questions.
 The cash prize in each game is donated by the AMS.
-Other prize donors are: Maplesoft Inc.--our Technology Sponsor--Art of Problem Solving--our Online Community Sponsor--Texas Instruments, and John Wiley & Sons.
+Other prize donors are: Maplesoft Inc.--our Technology Sponsor--Art of Problem Solving--our Online Community Sponsor, Wolfram Research, Texas Instruments, and John Wiley & Sons.

 The game is a program of the AMS Public Awareness Office and was developed by Mike Breen (AMS Public Awareness Officer) and Bill Butterworth (DePaul University).
 Both Mike and Bill have math and game shows in their blood.
 Bill used his math skills, specifically in probability, as a consultant with The Price Is Right (in the Age of Barker) so that individual on-stage games would have the right amount of victories.
 Mike was a contestant on Jeopardy! and Wheel of Fortune.
 The only question/answer Mike got wrong in his Jeopardy! appearance was Final Jeopardy (not optimal), but he did win a trip to Hawaii.
 In his other game show appearance, Mike actually cut his hand on the wheel.
 No way to put a good spin on that!